oats-center/Avena-Build-Guide/Steps.md

    - Once logged in, each device will be assigned a unique IP address in the 100.x.x.x range.
    - You can view connected devices and their IPs in the Tailscale admin console or the Tailscale app interface.
    - Test the connection by pinging one device from another using these IP addresses.
+# TimescaleDB
+Setting up a TimescaleDB account with a Performance Tier involves several steps to ensure you can efficiently manage and scale your time-series data.
+Here's a comprehensive guide to assist you:
+1. Sign Up for a Timescale Account:
+ - Navigate to the Timescale sign-up page.
+ - Provide the necessary information to create your account.
+2. Create a New Service:
+ - After logging in, access the Timescale Console.
+ - Click on "Create Service" to initiate a new database instance.
+ - Choose your preferred cloud provider (e.g., AWS, Azure, GCP) and region.
+ - Select the "Performance" tier that aligns with your workload requirements.
+3. Configure Service Specifications:
+ - Compute Resources: Allocate CPU and memory based on your application's demands.
+ - Storage Allocation: Determine the amount of high-performance storage needed for your active data.
+ - High Availability (Optional): Enable high availability for automatic failover support.
+4. Enable Tiered Storage (Optional):
+ - To optimize costs for infrequently accessed data, consider enabling tiered storage.
+ - In the service's "Overview" tab, locate and click "Enable tiered storage."
+ - This feature allows automatic migration of older data to a low-cost object storage tier, such as Amazon S3, while keeping it queryable.
+5. Set Up Automated Tiering Policies:
+ - Define policies to manage data movement between storage tiers.
+ - Use the following SQL command to move data older than a specified interval (e.g., one month) to the low-cost storage tier:
+   SELECT add_tiering_policy('your_hypertable_name', INTERVAL '1 month');
+ - Replace 'your_hypertable_name' with the actual name of your hypertable.
+6. Connect to Your TimescaleDB Instance:
+ - Retrieve the connection details from the Timescale Console.
+ - Use a PostgreSQL-compatible client or library to connect to your database using the provided credentials.
+7. Monitor and Manage Your Service:
+ - Utilize the Timescale Console to monitor performance metrics, manage resources, and adjust configurations as needed.
+ - Regularly review your storage usage, especially if using tiered storage, to ensure cost efficiency.
+# DigitalOcean
+Setting up a DigitalOcean Droplet with specific configurations is a straightforward process.
+Here's how you can create a Droplet with 1 GiB RAM, 1 vCPU, 25 GiB SSD, and 1,000 GiB (1 TB) transfer, priced at $6.00 per month:

+1. Sign Up or Log In to DigitalOcean:
+ - Visit the DigitalOcean website and sign up for an account or log in if you already have one.
+2. Navigate to the Droplet Creation Page:
+ - Once logged in, click on the "Create" button in the top-right corner of the dashboard.
+ - Select "Droplets" from the dropdown menu.
+3. Choose an Image:
+ - Select the operating system you prefer (e.g., Ubuntu, CentOS, Debian).
+4. Select a Plan:
+ - Under the "Basic" section, choose the plan that offers 1 GiB RAM, 1 vCPU, 25 GiB SSD, and 1,000 GiB transfer.
+ - This configuration is priced at $6.00 per month.
+5. Choose a Data Center Region:
+ - Select the data center location closest to your target audience to reduce latency.
+6. Add Authentication:
+ - Choose between SSH keys or a password for accessing your Droplet.
+ - For enhanced security, it's recommended to use SSH keys.
+7. Finalize and Create:
+ - Optionally, add backups, monitoring, or additional features as needed.
+ - Assign a hostname to your Droplet.
+ - Click the "Create Droplet" button to initiate the provisioning process.